spatie/image-optimizer/README.md

 ### JPGs

 JPGs will be made smaller by running them through [JpegOptim](http://freecode.com/projects/jpegoptim).
 These options are used:
+- `-m85`: this will store the image with 85% quality.
+This setting [seems to satisfy Google's Pagespeed compression rules](https://webmasters.stackexchange.com/questions/102094/google-pagespeed-how-to-satisfy-the-new-image-compression-rules)
 - `--strip-all`: this strips out all text information such as comments and EXIF data
 - `--all-progressive`: this will make sure the resulting image is a progressive one, meaning it can be downloaded using multiple passes of progressively higher details.